pytorch/serve/kubernetes/MicrosoftAzure/README.md

 Use the [az aks create](https://docs.microsoft.com/zh-cn/cli/azure/aks?view=azure-cli-latest#az-aks-create) command to create an AKS cluster.
 The following example creates a cluster named *myAKSCluster* with one node.
 This will take several minutes to complete.

-`az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 3 --enable-addons monitoring --generate-ssh-keys`
+`az aks create  --resource-group myResourceGroup  --name myAKSCluster --node-vm-size Standard_NC6   --node-count 1`

 #### 1.4 Connect to the cluster